MatteoConcutelli/TodoListApp/README.md

 # TodoListApp 🎯

 ## Overview 🚀
 TodoListApp is a task management application built with Android Studio and Java.
-It empowers users to organize and track their daily activities by creating personal and shared to-do lists, managing tasks, and collaborating with others.

 ## Key Features ✨
 - **User Registration & Login** 🔐